 Once again ATSA's annual conference will offer unequaled opportunities for learning, professional growth, networking and the dissemination of the latest research findings with regard to the prevention of sexual abuse through effective interventions with identified and potential abusers.

-The theme for the 2013 conference is “Shouldering Responsibility: Making Society Safer.”
-All submissions related to the prevention of sexual abuse and the assessment, treatment and management of individuals who sexually abuse are welcome, although preference will be given to abstracts that are in keeping with this theme.
+The theme for the 2014 conference is “Translating Research into Practice.”
+All submissions related to the assessment, treatment and management of individuals who sexually abuse and the prevention of sexual abuse are welcome.

 The conference committee especially invites presentations that focus on: